BDC Hamburger Icon

 What could go wrong with a medical claim?

-4. Stay abreast of trends.
+• Stay abreast of trends.
 Regularly follow medical journal reports on why denials occur.

 Why are claims rejected?

-Even if medical claims go through multiple checks for formatting, coding or other errors, the payer may still reject the claim or ask for adjustments.
+Even if medical claims undergo multiple checks for formatting, coding or other errors, the payer may still reject them or ask for adjustments.
+Payers typically reject claims for one of three reasons.

-1. Administrative errors: The claim has incomplete information, a data mismatch or typos.
+• Administrative errors: The claim has incomplete information, a data mismatch or typos.

-2. Coding errors: Incorrect diagnoses or treatment codes are found.
+• Coding errors: Incorrect diagnoses or treatment codes are found.

-3. Documentation errors: There could be a missing provider signature, a missing or incorrect date, illegible documentation, or illegible provider signatures without signature logs.
+• Documentation errors: There could be a missing provider signature, a missing or incorrect date, illegible documentation, or illegible provider signatures without signature logs.

-Some medical claims errors, usually administrative, are found during the clearing house check.
+Some medical claims errors, usually administrative, are found during the clearinghouse check.
 Others, especially documentation errors, are detected in the last stage when inspected by the insurer.

 Reason codes and insurance adjustments

-If an insurer sends an adjusted reimbursement that’s different from the amount billed, it will contain specific codes:
+If an insurer sends an adjusted reimbursement that’s different from the amount billed, it will contain specific codes.

 How do you appeal a denied claim?

 Each insurance company has its own appeals process.
 Some ask that the provider complete and sign a form.
-Others may accept a letter of appeal with supporting evidence and provide instructions.
+Others may accept a letter of appeal with supporting evidence and provide further instructions.
 Some providers may direct you to their online appeal process, where you’ll likely upload additional information.

 Successful claims adjudication involves five steps: